 - Be clean shaven to get a proper seal for close-fitting RPE, otherwise you will need to wear a powered air purifying respirator.

-See the Respiratory Protective Equipment – Advice for Employees fact sheet for more information.
+See the Respiratory Protective Equipment – Advice for businesses fact sheet for more information.

 Looking after respiratory protection